"Let us unite the two

 Food Pantry/Wee Care

-The Interchurch Food Pantry is located in the old elementary school building in Blue Mound and is open every Saturday from 8:30-10:10 am.
+The Interchurch Food Pantry is located in the old elementary school building in Blue Mound and is open every Saturday from 8:00-10:10 am.
 We participate regularly in this amazing ministry both financially and with volunteers.
+Due to COVID this has become a drive up only ministry.

 Our congregation maintains funds to help those associated with our church who are struggling financially.
 Contact the pastor for access to this fund.